Google Search to stop indexing Flash content in late 2019

 For more than a decade now, internet companies have been diminishing their support for Flash while simultaneously increasing support for HTML5, with major browsers such as Chrome now blocking all Flash content by default.

-Historically, it was difficult for Flash websites to feature in search engine results because crawlers required text-based content — however, back in 2008 Google partnered with Adobe to develop a workaround to make it easier for Flash-based websites to show up for key search terms in Google Search.
+It was at one time difficult for Flash websites to feature in search engine results because crawlers required text-based content — however, back in 2008 Google partnered with Adobe to develop a workaround that would make it easier for Flash-based websites to show up for key search terms in Google Search.
 Fast-forward to 2019, and it’s estimated that fewer than 5% of websites still use Flash content, down from nearly 30% in 2011, so there will not likely be many complaints when Google finally stops indexing Flash content later this year.

 “Most users and websites won’t see any impact from this change,” Lee added.